St Vincent and the Grenadines travel advice

 All the major islands except for Mayreau have a bank and 24-hour ATMs that dispense EC dollars.

-Major credit cards and travelers' cheques are accepted at most hotels and the larger restaurants.
+Major credit cards and travelers' checks are accepted at most hotels and the larger restaurants.

 St Vincent and the Grenadines has a good telecommunications infrastructure, with reliable mobile coverage on most of the islands.